 The Nurturing Center is here to help you find the best child care option for your family.
 If you are looking for child care for your family, select an option below to receive a list of licensed child care facilities.
 We look forward to linking our families and friends with quality child care providers in northwest Montana.

-Option 2: Search online on your own with 24/7 access.
-Create an account by clicking on Register or log into your account.
-Complete the online submission and a list of providers will be created immediately.
+Option 1: Search online on your own with 24/7 access.
+Select the city and a list of providers will populate below the map.

 • Take your time when selecting a child care provider